Leading your wife spiritually is not as hard as you might think.

-I also encourage you to read the Bible regularly.
+Most importantly, I encourage you to read the Bible regularly.
 If you don’t know where to start, you might consider a topical Study Bible.
 If you are looking for a life-giving translation, I suggest the Passion Translation Series.
-If you are new to Bible study, start off with the Gospels.
+If you are new to Bible study, start with the Gospels.
 If you feel you have a hard time understanding what you read in the Bible, pray for revelation and understanding.
 The Bible says the Holy Spirit will lead us into all truth (John 16:13), and He is eager to do it (Luke 11:11).
 Just ask.

 A few times a week, as you come upon something that gives you a new insight or seems helpful to you, or when the Lord gives you a particular revelation, share it with your wife.